sdv-dev/SDMetrics/README.md

 The **SDMetrics** library provides a set of **dataset-agnostic tools** for evaluating the **quality of a synthetic database** by comparing it to the real database that it is modeled after.
 It includes a variety of metrics such as:

  - **Statistical metrics** which use statistical tests to compare the distributions of the real and synthetic distributions.
- - **Adversarial metrics** which use machine learning to try to distinguish between real and synthetic data.
+ - **Detection metrics** which use machine learning to try to distinguish between real and synthetic data.
  - **Descriptive metrics** which compute descriptive statistics on the real and synthetic datasets independently and then compare the values.

 # Install